 As I expect is the reason for most one-name studies, I (Teresa Goatham) have started the Goatham / Gotham surname study as a result of researching my own Goatham family history.
-I had a particular interest in those with the name Goatham from my first interest in tracing my family tree in about 1977; I was told all Goathams were related and was interested to find out if that was true and I could link them all up.
-(I was told we were all supposedly related by my Dad, who had no interest in doing genealogy research (apart from as my 'gofer'!) but had been told by a relation, identity not remembered, in his (to then) 56 years; there was no obvious way to find out who might have done some research leading to this conclusion and where the fruits of it might be.
+I had a particular interest in those with the name Goatham from my first interest in tracing my family tree in about 1977; I was told all Goathams were related (by my Dad) and was interested in finding out if that was true and if I could link us all up.
+My Dad had no interest in doing genealogy research (apart from as my 'gofer'!) but had been told by a relation, identity not remembered, sometime in his (to then) 56 years; there was no obvious way to find out who might have done some research leading to this conclusion and where the fruits of it might be.
 Others I have been in contact with have heard the same - but no one knows the origins.

 I am happy to widen it to include the research of others - contributions from others are not only welcome but will be full acknowledged.
 I will, though, be trying to ensure that it is a quality study, and only include information either that is reliably sourced and / or well argued, or with suitable warnings.
 That said, if you wish to include data from here in your own family tree, or are just looking out of interest, please be aware there probably are mistakes.
 Full details of sources will be added to my tree, but sources often do not prove links.

 Wherever I am aware of uncertainty I note it, but mostly before the introduction of censuses we have but one source of a link of parent to child: the child's baptism.
 When several people with the same name and of similar age lived near each other later in life it can be hard to be sure which was which.
 The precise parish they lived in and names they gave their children can be useful, but inevitably sometimes by chance the less likely is what happened.
 If I could work out the chance of being right and only added what I was 99% sure was accurate I could be wrong one in a hundred cases, and there are far more than one hundred links on my trees!